SC-Networks/evalanche-soap-api-connector/docs/targetgroup.md

 ##### TARGETGROUP

-Moves a targetgroup to a folder
+Move a targetgroup to a folder

 ```